grzegorz2047/grzegorz2047.github.com/_posts/2017-02-13-strategy-pattern.md

 }
 {% endhighlight %}

-Now, let's implement it to for our student discount:
+Now, let's implement it to for our student discount:<br/>

 {% highlight java %}
 public class StudentDiscount implements Discount {